Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 Why it takes longer than the beach walk

-• Some parts have uneven surfaces and require slower steps.
+• Some sections have uneven surfaces and require slower steps.

 • There are several viewpoints where people naturally stop for photos.